 It doesn’t matter if you just got a promotion and salary increase at your corporate job, or if you have a job that doesn’t pay well enough.
 You have to be more aware of your finances.
 Whatever income structure you have, having no financial fallback or plan is risky and unwise.
 Taking more control of your finances can start with two simple steps: spend wisely and save more.
 In addition, properly managing your finances is a huge step to take in being more in control and dealing with a quarter-life crisis.

 The tips on spending wisely and saving more below are meant to serve as a guide to help you properly navigate your personal finances.

 Choose Your Priorities

 We all learned about opportunity cost and the hierarchy of needs in school or at least you’ve heard the phrase “you can’t eat your cake and have it”.
 What all these mean is that in life, you always have to make choices.
-So prioritize your needs and expenses if you wish to save money.
+So prioritize your financial needs and expenses if you wish to save money.
 Try to understand the difference between a want an a need and cut down on your “wants”.
 Get rid of frivolous expenses or downsize your shopping budget.
 Whatever you choose to do, make an informed choice on how you spend your money.